severalnines/cmon-proxy/README.md

 Disclaimer: everything here is currently experimental, in a working progress state.

+## Running with docker

+NOTE: This writing assumes you have the docker image available at tag 'severalnines/cmon-proxy'.

+### Configure custom SSL certificates

+Create a persistent storage directory on your host system, like ./cmon-proxy-data, this directory will contain the configuration files and TLS certs/keys and the log of the cmon-proxy application.
+You can put your own TLS cert (a combined full chain one, so the main cert and all the CA-s together, or just a self signed one) and key into your data directory using the following file names: server.crt and server.key

+### Start the daemon

+You should pass the full path to your persistent directory to docker.
+By default the service runs at 19051, you can redirect it to any freely choosen available port.

+    docker run -v "$(pwd)/cmon-proxy-data:/data" -p 19051:19051 severalnines/cmon-proxy

+At first startup you are gonna see an auto generated 'admin' user and password printed out, you may use this or change the password or even drop this user.

+### Manager users

+Currently the daemon stores the password hashes (PBKDF2 algo) in the configuration file, you can manage the users using the following commands (after u have the proxy up&running)

+Lets find out your container ID/name first

+    $ docker ps
+    CONTAINER ID   IMAGE                     COMMAND                  CREATED         STATUS         PORTS                      NAMES b6eca97d4982   severalnines/cmon-proxy   "/ccmgr --basedir=/d…"   8 minutes ago   Up 8 minutes   0.0.0.0:19051->19051/tcp   cranky_chandrasekhar

+Then you can use the ccmgradm tool to manage the users:

+    $ docker exec b6eca97d4982 ./ccmgradm
+    ClusterControl Manager - admin CLI v1.0 beta
+    Usage:  ./ccmgradm adduser|setpassword|dropuser USERNAME [PASSWORD]

+Creating a user for example:

+    $ docker exec b6eca97d4982 ./ccmgradm adduser myuser mypassword ClusterControl Manager - admin CLI v1.0 beta Succeed, reloading daemon.

 ## Configuration

 The daemon expects (for now) the configuration file located in the current